andob/DeclarativeAdapter-kt/MORE_FEATURES.md

 }
 ```

-So, there are lots of common logic inside ``CarCellView`` and splitting it into two classes, ``PreviewCarCellView`` and ``EditableCarCellView`` would mean lots of code duplication.
+So, there are lots of logic inside ``CarCellView`` and splitting it into two classes, ``PreviewCarCellView`` and ``EditableCarCellView`` would mean lots of code duplication.
 A solution would be to pass a ``isPreviewModeEnabled`` flag.
 But this flag adds verbosity and noise.
 A better solution would be to use Aspect Oriented Programming principles: on ``PreviewCarsListActivity`` implement the ``OnCellViewBindedListener`` and hide the edit button in the listener method.
 Thus, the listener method will behave like an aspect targeting the cell view:

 ```kotlin
 class CarCellView : CellView<Car>